2023 Mercedes-Benz EQS

 Mercedes-Benz EQS models

-The 2023 EQS is Mercedes' all-electric large luxury sedan.
-It comes in four variations: 450+, 450 4Matic (new for 2023), 580 4Matic and AMG EQS.
+[Editor's note: The following unofficial information is based on last year's EQS sedan.
+We expect the 2024 model will have a similar lineup and we'll update this section once we have complete information.]
+The Mercedes-Benz EQS is an all-electric large luxury sedan available in four variations: 450+, 450 4Matic, 580 4Matic and AMG EQS.
 The 450+ comes with a single electric motor powering the rear wheels.
 It produces 329 horsepower and 419 lb-ft of torque.
 The 450 4Matic has dual motors and all-wheel drive that combine for 355 horsepower and 590 lb-ft.
 The 580 4Matic also features all-wheel drive but has more powerful motors that deliver 516 hp and 631 lb-ft.
 The AMG EQS uses the same powertrain but boosts power to 649 hp and 700 lb-ft of torque.
 There's even a Race Start mode that temporarily increases output to 751 hp and 752 lb-ft for blistering launches and acceleration.
 All EQS models use a 108-kWh battery pack.
 Keep reading for more information on the EQS' range and features.

 Premium